-Who do people turn to for such assistance?
+Who do people turn to for divorce financial assistance?
 When people think about getting a divorce, the first professional that comes to mind is an attorney.
-Typically a financial advisor – whether it is a CPA, CFP®, or a CDFA™ – is not considered until later in the divorce process – or even until after the divorce is final.
+Typically, a financial advisor – whether it is a CPA, CFP®, or a CDFA™ – is not considered until later in the divorce process – or even until after the divorce is final.

 Financial problems can tear a marriage apart, and are often the primary factor that leads to divorce.
 Once a decision to separate or divorce has been reached, all sorts of questions bubble to the surface.
 These questions are often clouded by wounded emotions and accompanied by mutual accusations, which comes as no surprise.
 If a couple cannot solve their financial difficulties while the marriage was underway, it is unlikely that they will be able to agree on pressing financial issues when it has fallen apart.

 •Who will pay for their education and medical treatment?

 •How do we value our property?

 •Who gets what property?

 •What tax issues must we be concerned with?

 •How do we divide retirement funds and pensions?

 •How will the lower-earning spouse survive financially?